Crispy Air Fryer Red Potatoes

 Instructions

-• While the air fryer preheats, wash the potatoes and cut them into bite-sized pieces, about 1/2 inch.
+• While the air fryer preheats, Set the red potatoes on a cutting board and use a sharp knife to cut them into bite-sized pieces, about 1/2-inch.

-• Add the cut potatoes to a large colander and run under cold water for about 5 minutes, turning them a few times.
+• Add the diced potatoes to a large colander and place it in the sink under cold running water for about 2 minutes, turning them a few times.

-• Lay the potatoes out on a few sheets of paper towels.
-Take a few more paper towels and pat them until they're dried off.
+• Lay the potatoes out on a few sheets of paper toweling and use a few more paper towels to pat them dry.

-• Pour the potatoes into the hot air fryer (careful not to overcrowd your air fryer), and roast for 20 minutes, shaking the basket or turning once halfway through.
-Near the end of the cooktime, watch closely and check to make sure it isn't burning.
+• Arrange the potatoes in the the hot air fryer basket, being careful not to overcrowd it.
+Air fry for 20 minutes, shaking the basket or using tongs to turn them over after 10 minutes.
+Near the end of the cook time, watch them closely to prevent them from burning.

 Notes

-Don’t overcrowd the air fryer.
-It’s better to work in batches so the potatoes cook evenly and crisp up nicely.
+• Don’t overcrowd the air fryer basket.
+It’s better to cook in batches so the potatoes cook evenly and crisp up nicely.

-Store leftovers in an airtight container and store them in the refrigerator for 3-4 days, per USDA.
+• Refrigerate leftovers in an airtight container for up to 4 days, per USDA.

 Nutrition